ytechie/ytechie-blog/src/documents/2008/08/design-your-classes-for-their-consumer/index.html.md

 layout: post
 title: Design your classes for their consumer
 date: 2008-08-11
-tags: ["productivity","software development","unit testing"]
+tags: ["productivity","software-development","testing"]
 ---

 I'm going to describe a methodology that will help you save time by writing better classes, and will help simplify your life by allowing you to solve problems with a top-down approach.

 Developers such as myself often have a tendency to just focus on the class we're currently working on.
-Of course I believe [this is a good thing](http://www.ytechie.com/2008/07/programming-for-someone-with-blinders.html), because we all know [the importance of focus](http://www.ytechie.com/2008/05/focus-is-the-key-to-success.html).
+Of course I believe [this is a good thing](http://www.ytechie.com/2008/07/programming-for-someone-with-blinders.html), because we all know [the importance of focus](http://www.ytechie.com/2008/05/focus-is-the-key-to-success/).
 However, you should never forget the reason you're actually writing that class.
 It is because **other code will be consuming it**.

 ![Consumer-Approach](consumer-approach-thumb.gif)